SAP-samples/teched2022-DA262/exercises/ex2/README.md

-# Exercise 2 - Get external Data: German Car Sales Data
+# Exercise 2 - Get external Data: German Car Sales Data (mandatory, available in Learning Experience systems)

 ## Exercise 2a - External Connection
 As the Data Market Place is not available in learning experience systems, we provided the data through an external connection.